Top 10 Tiling Mistakes

 9. Grouting unevenly or too quickly

-Ideally you should spread the grout evenly and slowly, using a support tool like a squeegee.
-If you try to be too fast and grout a large area before laying tile, the grout on far-off spots may dry out before you actually get to tile.
-Distributing grout too hastily also is likely to lead to an uneven tiling result.
-Also, it is important to remove any excess grout immediately after laying tile, because it will be much harder to do once it has dried up.
+Ideally, you should spread the grout evenly and slowly using a support tool like a squeegee.
+If you do this too quickly and grout a large area before laying your tiles, the grout on far-off spots may dry out and lead to an uneven tiling result.
+Also, it is important to remove excess grout immediately after laying each tile, as it will be harder to do once it has dried up.

 8. Dotting corners

-Some people believe that by adding dots of adhesive to the corners of tiles they achieve a stronger bond.
-However, by doing so you actually increases the chance of cracking because the adhesive shrinks as it dries.
-With the adhesive being thicker in some areas (for instance in the corners), the shrinking will add pressure on the tile.
+Some people believe that adding dots of adhesive to the corners of tiles can help achieve a stronger bond.
+However, doing this can actually increase the chance of cracking because the adhesive can shrink as it dries.
+With the adhesive being thicker in some areas, for instance in the corners, there will be pressure on the tile.

 7. Choosing the wrong adhesive

-This is particularly important for laying tile in humid rooms like bathrooms and swimming pools.
-In such cases waterproof adhesive is a must.
-Even well-fitted tiles can let some water through to the adhesive, which eventually calles crumbling and breaking with non-waterproof adhesives.
+This is releveant for laying tiles in humid rooms like bathrooms and swimming pools.
+In such cases, waterproof adhesive is a must.
+Even well-fitted tiles can let water through to the adhesive, leading to crumbling and breaking.

 6. Not using battens

-Optimally you should use battens (thin rods of wood, alternatively any other long straight object) both in horizontal and vertical directions to lay tiles in possibly straight lines.
-Trying to lay tile without such a helper tool will often result in positioning mistakes and a generally bad look of the tiled surface.
+Optimally you should use battens (thin rods of wood, or alternatively any other long straight object) both in horizontal and vertical directions to lay tiles in straight lines.
+Trying to lay tiles without a helper tool can result in positioning mistakes and a bad looking tiled surface.

-A rare first-time tiling job gets done flawlessly right away.
+It is rare for a first-time tiling job to be done perfectly.
 Most likely, you will have a few awkward spots here and there.
-It is important to have a fresh eye look over your tiling result shortly after you are done, ideally within the first 6-12 hours.
+So, it is important to have a fresh eye to look over your tiling results within the first 6-12 hours.
 The faster you spot problems, the easier it is to fix them.
-A misplaced tile 24+ hours after you`re done can be quite difficult to fix since the grout will already have hardened.
+A misplaced tile identified more than 24 hours after tiling can be quite difficult to fix as the grout will already have hardened.

-One of the most common signs of an amateur tiling, protruding grout is something that is easy to fix.
+One of the most common signs of amateur tiling is protruding grout.
+Luckily, it is easy to fix.

 3. Miscalculations with the number of tiles needed

-Some first-time tilers will just buy exactly the number of tiles to cover the area they want to tile.
-However, in practice, you should get about 10% more tiles than the minimum to insure yourself against breakages, miscalculations and difficulties cutting to size.
-This also gives you some spare tiles to replace cracked ones in future.
+Some first-time tilers buy the exact number of tiles for the area they want to cover.
+However, its is best practice, to get 10% more tiles than the minimum to account for breakages, miscalculations and difficulties in cutting.
+This also allows for the replacement of cracked tiles in the future.

-If the gap between the bottom row of tiles and the bath top is not sealed properly, water may leak into it as it runs down the tiles.
-Usually it is recommended to fill the bath before using the sealant, since baths can move significantly when filled with water, which can strain and crack sealant if it is not anticipated.
+If the gap between the bottom row of tiles and the bath top is not sealed properly, water may leak into it, so it is recommended to fill the bath first before using the sealant.

 1. Insufficient or erroneous planning

-This is probably the most important mistake, and also the one which is easiest to avoid.
-Instead of going for a make-do solution, always be sure to measure out the surface you need to tile carefully.
-Be aware that installing curved tile is significantly more difficult than tiling a flat wall.
-Plan for at least 10% waste and spare tiles for future replacements.
-Try to keep it simple.
-Cutting tile can be frustrating and expensive, so the fewer cuts you make, the less expensive your project is.
+This is probably the worst mistake, and also the easiest to avoid.
+Instead of going for a make-do solution, carefully measure out the surface you need to tile.
+Be aware that installing a curved tile is more difficult than tiling a flat wall.
+Plan for at least 10% waste and spare tiles for future replacement tiles, and keep it simple by making fewer cuts to lessen the chance of mistakes.

-For a larger project, consider using professional tilers such as ColorTile Installations - an experienced eye can often discern problems that might cost you hundreds or thousands of dollars to fix afterwards.
+An experienced eye can often discern problems that might cost you hundreds or thousands of dollars to fix.
+For a larger project, consider using professional tilers such as ColorTile Installations.